What is a Chiropractic Adjustment?

 - Restoring adequate movement to joints that have a poor range of motion.

 - Improving your ability to move and function normally in everyday activities and sports.

 - Relieving tension and mechanical stress on other associated structures of the body.

 Are Chiropractic Adjustments Safe?

-The chiropractic adjustment has proved through peer-reviewed research to be an extremely safe treatment when delivered properly as appropriate treatment.
-When compared to medical interventions such as over the counter medications, prescription drugs, surgery, and injections, chiropractic adjustments carry significantly fewer risks and have no significant long-lasting side effects.
+Chiropractic adjustments and joint manipulation techniques have been studied extensively and have shown through peer-reviewed research to be an extremely safe treatment when used appropriately and by a trained provider.
+When compared to other treatments (over the counter medications and prescription drugs, surgery, and injections) chiropractic adjustments have significantly less serious risks and side effects.

-What Types of Chiropractic Adjustments Do We Use at Our Cary Chiropractic Office?
+What Types of Chiropractic Adjustments Do We Use?

-Our chiropractors primarily utilize diversified manual chiropractic adjustments, also called HVLA joint manipulation.
-Diversified chiropractic adjustments are the most common and most researched treatment method to manipulate and mobilize joints, reduce pain, and improve joint function.
+Our chiropractors primarily utilize diversified chiropractic manipulative therapy.
+Diversified chiropractic adjustments are the most common and most researched treatment method used by chiropractors accross the world.

-Some patients prefer different styles of chiropractic adjustments, or their conditions aren’t suitable for diversified chiropractic adjustments.
-For these patients, we also offer other manipulation techniques such as instrument adjusting (Activator), drop piece adjusting (Thompson Technique), and flexion-distraction (Cox Technique) to accommodate.
+Some patients may respond better to different methods of chiropractic adjustments, or their condition is appropriate for diversified chiropractic adjustments.
+For these patients, we also offer other manipulation techniques such as instrument-assisted adjustments, drop piece adjusting (Thompson Technique), and flexion-distraction (Cox Technique).

 Although chiropractic adjustments are one of principal treatments we provide, they’re only a part of our treatment strategies and are not typically used in isolation.
 When usedd in conjunction with other treatments rehab exercise plans they are effective and a safe and conservative first line approach for many conditions.